 To apply, you need to mist the clean panes of glass with water and then place the bubble side of the wrap against the damp window.
 You can use tape to hold the bubble wrap in place but, like the adhesive tape in a window film kit, it can lift the paint when you go to remove it in spring.

 Again, this isn't the most practical solution, but it is speedy and effective if you're wondering how to insulate windows fast.
 This Scotch cushion wrap option from Amazon means you won't be hoarding more than you need.

 How do you stop a drafty window once and for all?

-The simple answer is to invest in or install new windows yourself.
+The simple answer (if you're a homeowner) is to invest in or install new windows yourself.
 It might cost you quite a bit at first (less if you DIY it), but in the long run, it could contribute to lower energy bills and usage, so it's worth doing.
 It goes without saying that installing secondary window glazing is also a must to keep out noise and cooler temps.